Short Annapurna Base Camp Trek - ABC 5 Days

 The route takes some time until we reach a river shore and hike on the flat terrain for another half hour.
 We'll then gradually climb to Machhapuchhre Base Camp at 3,700 meters.

 The true face of the Machhapuchhre and Annapurna range unfolds as we hike higher to 3,800 meters.
 Towering mountains like Annapurna II, III, Hiunchuli, Fishtail, and numerous small peaks surround the entire landscape.
+Another half hour of slow-paced hike finally takes you to ABC.

 We'll have our lunch, dinner, and overnight accommodation at a tea house in the base camp.
 Sunset over Machhapuchhre in the evening is worth watching as the mountains get illuminated in yellow, golden, and red.